-In our first year of implementing our Delivery Program and Annual Operational Plan I am pleased to report that our Council has preformed very well, being proactive in approaching and meeting the objectives of the programs for weed management and control in the New England region.
+This year has not been without its challenges from an operational viewpoint as the region has experienced severe and prolonged drought conditions.
+However, in implementing the first year of our Delivery Program and Annual Operational Plan I am pleased to report that our Council has preformed very well, being proactive in approaching and meeting the objectives of the programs for weed management and control in the New England region.

-This of course has not been without challenges and I would like to thank Council's General Manager and our staff for their support of Council, and for their dedication and commitment to their work in delivering weed management and control services to Council's area.
+In meeting the challenges of the past year I would like to thank Council's General Manager and our staff for their support of Council, and for their dedication and commitment to their work in delivering weed management and control services to Council's area.